bakkdoor/blocktalk/README.markdown

 It has a syntax familiar to Smalltalk users, but also integrates some syntactic elements from Ruby, mainly most literal syntax including literal syntax for blocks, hashes, arrays, symbols and regular expressions.
-In contrast to Ruby, there are only very few predefined keywords in the language, everything else is achieved via methodcalls on object, similar to how it is done in Smalltalk.
+In contrast to Ruby, there are only very few predefined keywords in the language, everything else is achieved via methodcalls on objects, similar to how it is done in Smalltalk.

 ### Class definitions ###